Manito/Cannon Hill, Spokane: Community

 The Manito/Cannon Hill neighborhood is served by three public elementary schools: Hutton, Roosevelt and Wilson.
 Though Wilson is the only school located within the neighborhood.
 The three schools feed into Sacajawea Middle School, which is located three blocks south of the neighborhood's southern boundary.
 They then feed into Lewis and Clark High School.

 Single family zoned residential areas dominate the neighborhood, though there are a few areas that act as community centers.
 The 29th and Grand commercial district spills into the neighborhood at the southeast.
 There is a small commercial area across the street from Wilson Elementary at 25th and Monroe.
-The Scoop, an ice cream shop serving handmade ice cream, has been located there since 2006 and has become a neighborhood landmark.
 Another area that diverges from the single-family zoning is located around 18th and Bernard where a church, fire station and Cataldo Catholic School are located.

 During the holiday season, the Gaiser Conservatory and gardens at Manito Park put on a light show that draws crowds from around the region.

 As is the case in other, neighboring areas of Spokane that have well-developed urban forest settings, wild turkeys live in Manito/Cannon Hill.
 The turkeys are not native to the region, having been introduced in the early 1900s, and their presence in the neighborhood is a point of contention between those who enjoy the turkeys and those who find them to be a nuisance.